bleutzinn/grav-plugin-form-prefiller/README.md

 # Form Prefiller Plugin

 The **Form Prefiller** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It's purpose is to make prefilling form fields easier.
+As a kind of bonus the plugin uses a workaround for the Grav Form Plugin issue regarding failing to submit a form when a file field has the attribute `required`.

-The purpose of the plugin is to prefill frontend form fields with default values by function calls using the `data-*@:` notation.
-For the full explanation see the [Using Function Calls (data-*@)](https://learn.getgrav.org/16/forms/blueprints/advanced-features#using-function-calls-data-at) in the Grav documentation.
+The main goal of this plugin is to prefill frontend form fields with default values by function calls using the `data-*@:` notation.
+For the full explanation see [Using Function Calls (data-*@)](https://learn.getgrav.org/16/forms/blueprints/advanced-features#using-function-calls-data-at) in the Grav documentation.

+A second benefit is being able to create a form in which uploading of one or more files is mandatory.
+Instead of setting the attribute `required` to `true`, which prevents the form to be submitted at all, some alternative attributes are introduced.
+[Read more](#issue106-workaround)

 ## Preamble

-Before starting to discover and use this plugin it's good to point out that there is a standard Grav way of prefilling or initialising a Grav Form with values.
+Before starting to discover and use this plugin it's good to point out that there is a standard Grav way of prefilling or initialising a Grav Form with default values.

-It uses the undocumented Twig function `setAllData` .
-A good working example was posted in the Grav Forum in 2017, see: [Twig in form yaml, dynamic input values](https://discourse.getgrav.org/t/twig-in-form-yaml-dynamic-input-values/4145)
+It uses the undocumented Twig function `setAllData`.
+A good working example was posted in the Grav Forum by Andy Miller in 2017, see: [Twig in form yaml, dynamic input values](https://discourse.getgrav.org/t/twig-in-form-yaml-dynamic-input-values/4145)

 ## Installation and Configuration